Duri (name)

-Duri, also spelled Doori, is a Korean unisex given name.
+Duri, also spelled Doori, is a Korean given name.

 Meaning

 Unlike most Korean names, which are composed of two Sino-Korean roots each written with one hanja, "Duri" is an indigenous Korean name.
 It is a Gyeongsang dialect word for "two", as well as a homophone of a differently-spelled standard Korean word (둘이) meaning "two people" or "a couple".
 The name was attested as early as the 19th century, and is one of a number of indigenous names which became more popular in South Korea in the late 20th century.